Langley Mill Academy is part of Djanogly Learning Trust.

 Langley Mill Academy Curriculum

-At Langley Mill Academy, our curriculum is underpinned by current research and has been specifically built on the essential base-knowledge from the National Curriculum, to ensure the needs and interests of all our children are addressed and identified barriers of learning from within our community are met.
+At Langley Mill Academy, our curriculum has been specifically built on the essential base-knowledge from the National Curriculum, to ensure the needs and interests of all our children are addressed and identified barriers to learning from our context are overcome.
 An ambitious, aspirational curriculum will open doors for the future success of all of our children to fulfil their potential through purposeful and rich learning that broadens their perspective on life.
-For any further information on the curriculum please contact the school here.

 Vocabulary Rich: Vocabulary plays a fundamental role in communication and the reading process: it is critical to reading comprehension.
 We know that our pupils require a curriculum that provides explicit instruction in vocabulary, to support their verbal and written communication allowing all students to access technical language in wider curriculum subjects and facilitate their comprehension of increasingly complex texts.
 We have designed our curriculum to ensure that vocabulary is taught & learnt as essential knowledge by ensuring the following:

-• Each enquiry is driven by a high-quality text, read to the pupils as a class novel.
+• Each term children share a high-quality text, read to the pupils as a class novel.
 The books are selected to reinforce our school values or to give knowledge and purpose to the enquiry and provide stimulus for linked English teaching and outcomes.

 • Daily 'Themed reading' lessons provide linked reading themes, to pre-teach and embed vocabulary within and across texts, as well as embedding and expanding knowledge in other curriculum areas.